learntheropes/blockchange-nuxthub/content/en/index.md

 **Paysera** can process card specific for European client and it supports Paraguayan companies.
 If you need mainstream providers, the most common alternative is to create a **US/UK/CA** company as a payment processor subsidiary dedicated to processing credit card with **Strip** and banking with **Revolut** or **Wise** company owned by the paraguayan company.
 We can also help you to accept **bitcoin** and **USDT** payments with a **self custodial** solution.

+## Human resources
+All the **legal, administrative an fiscal** matter of your company are handled by **us**.
+In case you want to hire somebody locally, you have access to **qualified workforce from Europe and North America** that relocated here.
+For lower positions you have access to many **cheap locals**.

 ## Funding
 One of the way to obtain Paraguayan citizenship after 3 years of permanent residency, is to be a shareholder of a company registered in the country.